Ryux411/ShopTitan-Sentinel/README.md

    - Right-click the shortcut → **Properties** → **Shortcut** → **Advanced** → check **Run as administrator** → **OK**.
    - Move the shortcut to `%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup`.

-## Logging

-Each status and action is echoed in the console.
-No external log files are created by default.

 ## Contributing

 Contributions, issues, and feature requests are welcome.
 Please open an issue or submit a pull request.